ItalyStrap/advanced-control-manager/readme.txt

 Dev time: 400h

 * New Posts Shortcode in beta version (the widget version)
-* New Blocks in Alpha version for Gutemberg
+* New Blocks in Alpha version for Gutenberg
 * New Shortcode in beta version fo Post_Title
 * New Shortcode in beta version fo Button
 * New filter for the read_more_link_text